Yevgenia Albats

 Yevgenia Markovna Albats (Евге́ния Ма́рковна Альба́ц, born 5 September 1958) is a Russian investigative journalist, political scientist, writer and radio host.

+In 1986–1992, Albats worked as a columnist for Moskovskie Novosti.
+Since 1995, she has worked with the newspapers Izvestia, Novaya Gazeta and Kommersant.
+From 2004 to February 2022, she was the host of the author's program "Full Albats" on Echo of Moscow radio station.
 As of 2022, she works as a chief editor of The New Times magazine.

+In 1994–1996, she studied at Harvard University's Department of Political Science, after which she lectured on the political system of the USSR and Russia at a number of leading universities in the United States.
+In January 2004, Albats defended her doctoral dissertation in political science at Harvard University.

 Early life and education

 Albats was born in Moscow, in Russia when it was the epicenter of the Soviet Union, to a Jewish family.

 Albats' father, Mark Yefremovich Albats, was a member of a GRU military reconnaissance team during World War II, residing in German-occupied Ukraine.
 In 1943 he was wounded and discharged from the Army.
 Afterward he worked as an engineer at a scientific institution, designing radiolocation systems for the Soviet Army.
 Albats' mother, Yelena Izmaylovskaya, was an actress and a radio news host.
-Albats' elder sister, Tatyana Komarova, is a television host/anchor.
+Albats' elder sister, Tatyana Komarova, was a television host/anchor.

 Yevgenia Albats graduated from the Department of Journalism of Moscow State University in 1980.
-One of her classmates and friends was Anna Politkovskaya, who would become an investigative journalist and was assassinated in 2006.
+One of her classmates was Anna Politkovskaya, who would become an investigative journalist and was assassinated in 2006.